-CINCS or NLP:
+EINECS, ELINCS or NLP:

-On or in compliance with the inventory On or in compliance with the inventory On or in compliance with the inventory
+On or in compliance with the inventory On or in compliance with the inventory

 Japan (ENCS) List: One or more components are not listed or are exempt from listing.

 China Inv.
 Existing Chemical Substances: On or in compliance with the inventory Korea Existing Chemicals Inv.
 (KECI): On or in compliance with the inventory